JustDanMan/DriftMind/PDF_WORD_GPT4O_INTEGRATION.md

-# 🎯 PDF & Word Files GPT-4o Context Integration
+# 🎯 PDF & Word Files GPT-5 Chat Context Integration

 ## ✅ **Successfully Implemented!**

-The DriftMind system has been extended to make **PDF and Word files fully available as context for GPT-4o**.
+The DriftMind system has been extended to make **PDF and Word files fully available as context for GPT-5 Chat**.

 ## 🔧 **How it works:**

 ### **1. Dual Storage**
 - **Original File**: PDF/Word is stored in Blob Storage
-- **Extracted Text**: Separate text blob for GPT-4o context
+- **Extracted Text**: Separate text blob for GPT-5 Chat context

 ### **2. Intelligent Processing**
 ```